Ulster and Delaware Railroad: New York, Kingston and Syracuse Railroad

 After the Rondout and Oswego railroad became bankrupt in 1872, it was quickly re-organized as the New York, Kingston and Syracuse Railroad (NYK&S), directed by George Sharpe.
 The plan of extending to Oswego was now omitted, and the new plan was to extend to Oneonta and make a sharp turn north to Earlville, where the line would make a connection with the recently constructed Syracuse and Chenango Valley Railroad.
 Construction of the railroad had begun immediately, and the railroad was extending very quickly.
-As of 1872, it had already reached the towns of Roxbury, Gilboa, and Stamford, with the first train arriving in the village of Stamford late that year.
+As of 1872, it had already reached the towns of Roxbury and Stamford, with the first train arriving in the village of Stamford late that year.
 Reaching Oneonta would have to wait another 28 years, to 1900.

 This increased service provided the first real rail route into the Catskill Mountains, benefiting both passenger and freight customers.
 The railroad was further benefited by the many connections to other railroads, enabling passengers from as far away as New York City to visit the Catskills (via the newly constructed Wallkill Valley Railroad and its connection to the Erie Railroad).
 Another boon to business was a ferry that ran across the Hudson to Rondout from Rhinecliff, with a Rhinebeck and Connecticut Railroad and New York Central and Hudson River Railroad station (the current Amtrak station), connecting the cities of Hartford, Connecticut, Providence, Rhode Island and Boston, Massachusetts to the region.

 The town (and later city) of Kingston, New York (centrally located on the Hudson River) was profitable to the railroad, due to the large number of industries of the area, including cement, concrete, bricks and bluestone.
 Kingston was also a popular passenger stop, as people would rely on the railroad to take them around the Catskills to jobs at mills and small factories.

 Although this prosperity seemed good, there was bad news as well.
-The NYK&S still wasn't profitable enough to avoid bankruptcy.
+The NYK&S was still not profitable enough to avoid bankruptcy.
 So in 1873, the NYK&S designated the Farmers Loan and Trust Company as trustee for the first-mortgage bondholders of the railroad.
-While this helped for a brief time, it was only another two years until even the trustee finally couldn't manage the railroad's problems.
+While this helped for a brief time, it was only another two years until even the trustee could not manage the railroad's problems.
 The railroad became bankrupt in 1875 and was sold by foreclosure to the bank.
 It was re-organized as the Ulster and Delaware Railroad later that year.